minnehonk/minnehonk.github.io/index.markdown

 **Slow Roll Bike Ride**

 Join the Venture Bikes crew for a relaxed bike tour of south Minneapolis, with a few stops to discuss some people and events in the history of neighborhoods that surround George Floyd Square.
-Meetup time and location is TBD; we'll post it here once we know it!
+Meetup 8:00-8:30am at Venture Bikes (just below 10th Ave bridge on Midtown Greenway).
+Ride will end with a free lunch back at Venture Bikes around 11:00am, leaving plenty of time to ride back down to GFS.

 ### Festival Lineup